nzakas/understandinges6/manuscript/01-Block-Bindings.md

 maxItems = 6;      // throws error
 ```

 Much like constants in other languages, the `maxItems` variable can't be assigned a new value later on.
-However, unlike constants in other language, the value a constant hold may be modified if it is an object.
+However, unlike constants in other language, the value a constant holds may be modified if it is an object.

 #### Declaring Objects with Const